Maximum linearizations of lower sets in $\mathbb{N}^m$ with application to monomial ideals: Application to monomial ideals

+{\bf Alternative proof of Proposition 4.1:} The referee pointed out that Proposition 4.1 can be deduced from Theorem 4.2 in the following very elegant way: Given a monomial ideal $I$ of $F[X,Y]$ let a downward closed subset of $\Nat^2$ satisfying $M(D(I))\leq \deg(I)$.
+If for a given value $K\in \Nat$ we have $I_1,\ldots,I_L$ as in Theorem 4.2, then $D(I_1),\ldots,D(I_L)$ are downward closed subsets of $\Nat^2$ with the properties required in 4.1. $\Box$

-The lower bounds provided by previous lemmas are essentially sharp in the sense that $k\mapsto L$ depends elementary recursively on $H_{\al}$ where $\al$ is the maximal order type under consideration.
+The lower bound provided by previous theorem is essentially sharp in the sense that $K\mapsto L$ depends elementary recursively on $H_{\al}$ where $\al$ is the maximal order type under consideration.
 This can be shown by a reification analysis using the results on the upper bound for the maximal order type involved.
 For this one can exploit that the lengths of elementary descending sequences of ordinals can be bounded in terms of the Hardy functions as shown for example in \cite{BCW}.